 - e.
-Its complete surface, when intersected with any X-plane must produce only a single section that is continuous, closed and with all parts of the section visible from either above or below. these provisions being satisfied when considering both sides of the car. - f.
+Its complete surface, when intersected with any X-plane must produce only a single section that is continuous, closed and with all parts of the section visible from either above or below. - f.
 Its complete surface, when intersected with any Y-plane must produce only a single section that is continuous, closed and with all parts of the section visible from either above or below.
-Two such sections will be permitted outboard of Y=595, provided: - i. these two sections are not closer than 50mm to each other on any Y-plane, except for a transition between one and two sections that is contained within two Y-planes up to 10mm apart. - ii. the rearward-most point of the forward-most section is aft of $X_F$ =1700. - g.
-Its complete surface must be tangent continuous and any concave radius of curvature must be greater than 25mm.
-This is with the exception of regions of its surface that are within 60mm of the point $[X_R, Y, Z] = [-350, 495, 0]$ and visible from above. - h.
-Its complete surface must be tangent continuous and any convex radius of curvature must be greater than 25mm.
+Two such sections will be permitted outboard of Y=595, provided: - i. these two sections are not closer than 50mm to each other on any Y-plane, except for a transition between one and two sections that is contained within two Y-planes up to 10mm apart. - ii. the rearward-most point of the forward-most section is aft of $X_F=1700$ . - g.
+Its complete surface must be tangent continuous, and any concave radius of curvature must be greater than 25mm.
+This is with the exception of regions of its surface that are within 60mm of the point $[X_R, Y, Z] = [-350, 495, 0]$ and visible from above.

+- h.
+Its complete surface must be tangent continuous, and any convex radius of curvature must be greater than 25mm.
 This is with the exception of regions of its surface that are: - i.
 Within 60mm of the point $[X_R, Y, Z] = [-350, 495, 0]$ and visible from underneath. - ii.
-Within 5mm of any point that, when viewed from above, lies on the boundary of the Floor Body when viewed from above.
-In the region $-345 < X_R < \frac{345}{245}$ 440 this exception only applies below Z= 65. - i.
+In plan view, within 5mm of any point that, when viewed from above, lies on the boundary of the Floor Body.
+In the region -345 < XR < 440 this exception only applies below Z= 65. - i.
 All regions of its surface that are visible from above, outboard of Y=500 and forward of $X_F$ =1700, must be visible from the side.

-Once the surfaces defined as Floor Body have been defined in accordance to the provisions of this Article parts (a) to (i), it is permitted to attach additional bodywork to the surface of the Floor Body for the purpose of aiding local flow attachment.
+Once the surfaces defined as Floor Body have been defined in accordance to the provisions of parts (a) to (i), it is permitted to attach additional bodywork to the surface of the Floor Body for the purpose of aiding local flow attachment.
 These items, which need not comply with parts (a) to (i), will nevertheless be considered part of the Floor Body and must:

 - j.
 Be entirely within 10mm of the surface of the Floor Body that is visible from underneath. - k.
-Be entirely within 100mm of the car centre plane and rearward of XR= -550. - l.
-Collectively lie in a region no greater than 50mm when measured in the X-direction.
+Be entirely within 100mm of the car centre plane and rearward of XR= -550. - I. Collectively lie in a region no greater than 50mm when measured in the X-direction.